Trizzzio/Code-snippets/README.md

 # Code-snippets

-This repository contains a few code snippets used in my latest research project.
+This repository contains a few code snippets used in my last research project.

 ## code_stocks_france: